California Institute of the Arts: CalArts Extended Studies

 “Our audience, which is not the four-year matriculated degree audience, really wanted more of a shopping cart experience,” Barr said.
 “They wanted a quick and easy way to make the transaction.”

-The restraints of the system in place didn’t just impact the application and enrollment process, according to Project Director for Online Education and Research Jennifer Hutton—it impacted the students’ experience after they were enrolled as well.
+The restraints of the system in place didn’t just impact the application and enrollment process, according to former Project Director for Online Education and Research Jennifer Hutton—it impacted the students’ experience after they were enrolled as well.

 “We were working with a group of students who did not have access to their grades or have an understanding of what their course schedule was,” Hutton said.